Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/transcribeSetup.md

 - Create a table connectionDetails with Hash as ContactId and sort key as connectionId
 ### Lambda Creation
 Create 3 lambda's `connect_handler`, `disconnect_handler` and `on_message_handler` using the given deployment packages.
+>Note: Create the lambdas with Runtime `python 3.9`

  Link: <a href="https://github.com/Sandeza/AmazonConnectPRO-Installations/tree/master/transcribe/websocket">Websocket lambda </a>